A Sydney-First Inclusive Musical Fostering Inclusivity, Diversity and Connectedness

 Our commitment to providing inclusive performing arts opportunities dates back to 2017 when Ingrid Bass, the current Principal Facilitator of Umbrella School of Music, introduced classes for children and adults with disability at her previous school, Applause Musical Theatre Academy.
 The transformative journey of these students, marked by their growth in learning, confidence, and captivating stage performances, was simply priceless.

-The joy radiated not only on their faces but also extended to their families and the entire audience, forming a heartwarming spectacle.
-This beauty expanded further as we witnessed friendships blossom when those with disability interacted with students without disability, being supported and celebrated by them, fostering an accepting and caring school community.
+When performing, the joy radiated not only on the faces of the students with disability but also extended to their families and the entire audience, forming a heartwarming spectacle.
+This beauty expanded further as friendships blossomed when those with disability interacted with students without disability, who supported and celebrated them, fostering an accepting and caring school community.

 To explore the origin of Umbrella School of Music, click here.